-First, one of the interesting aspects of Linux, is the different distributions like Caldera, Red Hat, SuSE, and Debian.
-While these are all "Linux", and may share certain features, there is surely some differences as to what utilities they may install as defaults.
-Most Linux distributions will write their own system configuration tools as well.
-And with Linux, there is always more than one way to skin a cat.
-But for the purposes of our discussion, we will have to use as generic set of tools as we can.
+With Linux, there is always more than one way to perform any task.
+For the purposes of our discussion, we will have to use as generic set of tools as we can.
 Unfortunately, GUI tools don't lend themselves to this type of documentation.
-We will be using text based, command line tools for the most part.
-If you are familiar with your distribution's utilities, feel free to substitute those in appropriate places.
-And if not, you should learn them or suitable alternatives.
+So we will be using text based, command line tools for the most part.
+Red Hat does provide various GUI utilities, feel free to substitute those in appropriate places.